TUIOFX/tuiofx/README.md

 ## Prerequisites

-TUIOFX requires Java 8u45 and a TUIO enabled tracker.
+TUIOFX was tested with Java 8u45 and requires a TUIO enabled tracker.
 TUIOFX further relies on the following libraries:
 - TUIO 1.1.
 Java API
 - Simple Logging Facade for Java (SLF4J)
 - Guava: Google Core Libraries for Java